How to Plant and Grow Fruiting Pear Trees

 A close up horizontal image of a gardener holding a wooden tray filled with freshly harvested pears from a home orchard.

-Some winter pears, including ‘Anjou’ and ‘Bosc,’ need to be stored at 35-40°F for a week or two before coming out to the kitchen counter to ripen at room temperature.
+Some winter pears, including ‘Anjou’ and ‘Bosc,’ need to be stored at 35 to 40°F for a week or two before coming out to the kitchen counter to ripen at room temperature.

 Others can move straight from branch to bushel basket to a space in a room that’s consistently between 65 and 75°F.

-You can learn more about how to store pears in our guide.
+You can learn more about how to store pears here.

 A close up horizontal image of a wicker basket filled with freshly harvested pears set on the lawn surrounded by autumn leaves, pictured in light sunshine.